OpenMW/openmw/docs/source/reference/modding/settings/shadows.rst

 :Type:		boolean
 :Range:		True/False
-:Default:	True
+:Default:	False

 Excludes theoretically unnecessary faces from shadow maps, slightly increasing performance.
-In practice, Peter Panning can be much less visible with these faces included, so if you have high polygon offset values, disabling this may help minimise the side effects.
+In practice, Peter Panning can be much less visible with these faces included, so if you have high polygon offset values, leaving this off may help minimise the side effects.

 split point uniform logarithmic ratio
 -------------------------------------